 The voice calls should be routed with 150-180 milliseconds delay (i.e. minimal delay) over the network.
-This type of design in congested areas will give good voice quality and network administrators design the network which supports VoIP (voice over IP) with assured bandwidth to ensure the better voice quality.
+This type of design in congested areas will give good voice quality.
+Network administrators design the network that supports VoIP (voice over IP) with assured bandwidth to ensure better voice quality.

 For E.g. if an organization uses VoIP, it’ll have a separate voice VLAN and allows preserving bandwidth for applications and ensure VoIP quality.

 Native VLAN will experience traffic called untagged traffic placed on a trunk port.
 This set up provides support that native VLAN can take the traffic, and it can identify the traffic that comes from any part of the trunk link.
 The 802.1Q trunk port gives this support.
 The trunk port makes it possible for native VLAN to support any legacy devices that don’t tag their traffic to a wireless access point or network-attached devices.

 All the capabilities of the switch are given access for managing in VLAN is said as Management VLAN.
 This access is configured in VLAN to manage and keep under control.
 The set up provides the best practice that VLAN is used for managing traffic tasks like monitoring, system logging, SNMP, etc. This configuration as a management VLAN is assigned to a specific address and allows subnetting too.